thoughtbot/superglue/README.md

 end
 ```

-Each controller action gets 2 views, one for content and the other for markup.
 Use the included BathTemplates to create your content.

 ```
 #app/views/posts/index.js.bath